 Non-Shared Subscriptions

-A Non-Shared MQTT subscription is associated only with the MQTT Session that created it.
+A Non-Shared Subscription is associated only with the MQTT Session that created it.
 Each Subscription includes a Topic Filter, indicating the topic(s) for which messages are to be delivered on that Session, and a maximum QoS level.
 The Server is responsible for collecting messages that match the filter and transmitting them on the Session's MQTT connection if and when that connection is active.

 A Session cannot have more than one Non-Shared Subscription with the same Topic Filter, so the Topic Filter can be used as a key to identify the subscription within that Session.

-If there are multiple clients, each with its own Non-Shared Subscription to the same Topic, each client gets its own copy of the Application Messages that are published on that Topic.
-This means that Non-Shared Subscriptions cannot be used to load-balance Application Messages across multiple consuming clients as in such cases you would want each message to be delivered to exactly one client.
+If there are multiple clients, each with its own Non-Shared Subscription to the same Topic, each Client gets its own copy of the Application Messages that are published on that Topic.
+This means that Non-Shared Subscriptions cannot be used to load-balance Application Messages across multiple consuming clients as in such cases you would want each message to be delivered to exactly one Client.

 Shared Subscriptions